tsaaii/hpf2018/README.md

 You can use this model in CoreML to create an iOS application.
 This model doesn't need internet and is capable of classifying objects locally on the fly.

+TranslateAR is our final model which can classify a symbol and render its label in AR.
+You can download it and run on your xcode.